darwinia-network/docs/docs/community/guide/migration/generate-account.md

 ![evm-tutorial-migrate-general-8](../../../images/evm-tutorial-migrate-general-8.png)
 ![evm-tutorial-migrate-general-9](../../../images/evm-tutorial-migrate-general-9.png)

-Also, you can refer to [here](../../../build/getting-started/networks/darwinia.md#network-info) and add the darwinia RPC to your wallet.
+Also, you can refer to [here](../../../build/getting-started/networks/darwinia.md#network-information) and add the Darwinia RPC to your wallet.
 Then you can see the transferrable `RING` on MetaMask.

 ![evm-tutorial-migrate-general-10](../../../images/evm-tutorial-migrate-general-10.png)